glennsvel90/Food-Pantry-Locator/README.md

 # food-resources
 App that shows food pantries around New York's South Bronx neighborhood to help homeless families

-The program is run from the terminal, and a list of food pantry location addresses are sent to google maps api.
+The program requires an api key.
+The app is run from the terminal, and a list of food pantry location addresses are sent to google maps api.
 Location data is downloaded from google maps into a local sqlite3 database.
 Python takes this geolocation data from the database and prints it.
 The printed info is is taken up by a javacript program that renders and displays the data in an open browser with html.

 ## Getting Started